 - The Fifth Essence Part One: The Dreaming Galaxy, November 2013, sold less than 386 (chart cut-off point).

-- The Fifth Essence Part Two: Planet DiFool, January 2014, won’t have data until February.
+- The Fifth Essence Part Two: Planet DiFool, January 2014, sold less than 370 (chart cut-off point).

 Owning the complete Incal in these oversized coffee table editions will set you back $480 and is a large commitment for the most diehard of fans: yes, $1.67 a page.
 I can sing the praises of these books all day long but that’s a lot of money, although the price point pain wasn’t too bad over the last year as I picked up one every other month.
 Thanks to Humanoids there are editions of The Incal available to all readers and all budgets.